 Can You Sue An Insurance Company Over A Property Damage Claim?

-Be Advised: Each insurance claim situation is unique and there is no perfect one-fits-all solution, especially when it comes to claim disputes and denials.
-The following tips and guidance are meant to serve as general information, should not be taken as personal recommendations, and are in no way legal advice.
+Be Advised: Each insurance claim is unique and there is no one-size-fits-all solution, especially with claim disputes and denials.
+Our tips are meant to serve as general information, should not be taken as personal recommendations, and are in no way legal advice.

-Generally, if your insurer has violated the terms of your insurance contract, then you may want to sue your insurance company for damages.
+Generally, if your insurer has violated the terms of your insurance contract, then it could be in your best interest to sue your insurance company for damages.

 Lawsuits arise when an insurance company does not indemnify (fully compensate for a loss) the insured from a covered act under the policy, or when an insurance company otherwise fails to fulfill their end of the contract – like by wrongfully denying an insurance claim or failing to respond to a claim.

-Insurance companies are required to abide by certain legal requirements.
-Specific requirements vary between states.
+Insurance companies must abide by certain legal requirements.

-However, all states require insurance companies to respond to claims in a timely manner.
+Different states have different legal requirements.
+However, all states require insurers to respond to claims in a timely manner.
 Most states have laws governing how quickly an insurer must reply to your communication, for example, and how long they have to pay out a claim.

-Some of the most common reasons to sue an insurance company include:
+Some of the most common reasons to sue your insurance company include:

-• Unreasonably Low Payouts: The insured may also be able to make a bad faith claim if the insurer offers an unreasonably low amount of money to settle a claim.
-If your home requires $100,000 worth of damages, for example, and the insurer is offering $15,000, then you may be able to file a bad faith claim.
+- Unreasonably Low Payouts: The insured may also be able to make a bad faith claim if the insurer offers an unreasonably low amount of money to settle a claim.
+If your home requires $100,000 worth of damages, for example, and the insurer is offering $15,000, then you may be able to make a case for breach of contract or unfair claims settlement practices.

-• Failure to Represent: Some insurance companies refuse to defend their clients in court.
-That’s a problem, because most insurance policies require the insurance company to defend the insured in court in certain situations.
+- Failure to Represent: Some insurance companies refuse to defend their clients in court.
+That’s a problem, because most insurance contracts require the insurance company to defend the insured in court in certain situations.
 When an insurer violates this requirement, they have failed to represent the policyholder, and the policyholder may make a bad faith claim against the company.

-• Breach of Contract: Most lawsuits against insurance companies fall under breach of contract.
-An insured may sue an insurance company if the company fails to follow the terms of the insurance company.
-The insurer has breached the legal contract.
+- Breach of Contract: Most lawsuits against insurance companies fall under breach of contract.
+An insured may sue an insurance company if the company fails to follow the terms of the insurance contract.
+The insurer has breached the legal contract and violated a legal agreement, which could lead to a lawsuit.

 With property damage insurance claims, lawsuits generally occur because the insurer has offered an unreasonably low payout, failed to pay a claim on time and is taking too long, or breached the contract in other ways.